ShaminiKoravuna/3D-HumanPoseEstimation/README.md

 8. Evaluating the trained model
 * To evaluate the trained model, use the command:
 * Python train.py –use_sh –camera_frame –dropout 0.5 –load 2345678 –evaluate
---Here, 2345678 is passed to load which is the checkpoint point for the global iteration number.
+-->Here, 2345678 is passed to load which is the checkpoint point for the global iteration number.
 9. Fine-tuning an existing model
 * Command:
 Python train.py –use_sh –camera_frame –dropout 0.5 –load 1798200